 Level – A predetermined number of NCCER curricula modules designed and sequenced to form approximately one year of training and/or minimum of 144 hours of instruction.

-Master Trainer – An individual certified in accordance with NCCER’s Master Trainer Instructor Certification Training Program (MTICTP) and authorized to train instructors, performance evaluators (curriculum performance evaluators and assessment performance evaluators), and curriculum proctors.
-The master trainer may also fulfill the role of sponsor representative.
+Master Trainer – An individual certified in accordance with NCCER’s Master Trainer Instructor Certification Training Program (MTICTP) to assist in administration and oversight of the training program.

-Master Trainer Instructor Certification Training Program (MTICTP) – Four-day training program conducted by NCCER to certify individuals, approved by an accredited organization, to become master trainers.
+Master Trainer Instructor Certification Training Program (MTICTP) – A four-day training program provided by NCCER to certify individuals approved by an accredited organization.

 Module – The smallest instructional unit in the NCCER curricula that can be completed and recognized under NCCER’s Standardized Training Process.
 Module completion requires successful completion of a (knowledge) module test and a (hands-on) performance profile (where applicable).